knowledgepixels/nanodash/INSTALL.md

 ## Step 1: Install Java

-You need to have Java installed (version 1.7 or higher), which you can [download here](https://www.java.com/download/).
+You need to have Java installed (version 11 or higher), which you can [download here](https://www.oracle.com/java/technologies/downloads/).
 If you are unsure whether you have Java installed already, you can continue with the steps below and you will see an error message if Java is not found.

+To find out what Java version you have, you can type `java -version` in a terminal window.
+If your version number is lower than 11, you need to install a newer version with the link above.

 ## Step 2: Download and Unpack Nanobench ZIP File